You feel stuck and know that you want to thrive in midlife.

 All kinds of things in our life need supervision, so it’s ok to think of your brain this way too!

-What do you think your mind doing without YOUR permission?
+What do you think your mind is doing without YOUR permission?

 Remember to practice using the Thought Model to get perspective on your thinking.